-In 1982, Paul Ferri re-established the firm as Matrix Partners and opened a Silicon Valley office.
+In 1982, Paul Ferri teamed with Rick Fluegel to re-establish the firm as Matrix Partners and opened a Silicon Valley office.
 As one of the few firms to maintain a bi-coastal presence, we have enjoyed the privilege of seeing a high percentage of the leading ideas that have come out of the two primary hubs of American innovation.

 Matrix Partners invested heavily in the backbone of the quickly expanding Internet, helping to create such companies as Sycamore Networks, Cascade Communications, and Alteon WebSystems.
 Our successful investment track record continued and our fifth fund was deemed to be one of the highest performing venture funds of all time, according to Prequin and top limited partners.